Logo

 Dragonfly Doji

-A Dragonfly Doji has a long lower wick and little to no upper wick, resembling a "T" shape.
+A Dragonfly Doji candlestick has a long lower wick and little to no upper wick, resembling a "T" shape.

 This pattern occurs when the open, high, and close prices are all near the session's high, with sellers briefly pushing prices lower before buyers regain control.